Health Benefits of Yoga: My Story

-After a fairly thorough exam, I nervously asked, “So what’s happening?”
-I was fully expecting some dire diagnosis.
-“Well, it looks like you’re suffering from tension headaches,” my doctor replied, “nothing too serious.”
-There were days when I could barely see straight for all the pounding in my head, and it’s “nothing too serious?”
-Needless to say, I was skeptical about this doctor’s diagnostic abilities.
-In fact, I was starting to feel another headache coming on.
-Regardless, I asked, “So what’s a tension headache?”
+After a thorough exam, I held my breath and asked, “So what’s wrong with me?”
+I fully expected a dire diagnosis.
+“Well, it looks like you’re suffering from tension headaches,” my doctor replied.
+“They are very common and nothing too serious.”
+There were days when I could barely see straight because of the horrible pounding in my head.
+“Nothing too serious” did not feel very accurate to me at the time.
+I felt skeptical about this doctor’s diagnostic abilities… so skeptical in fact that I started to feel another headache coming on.
+Even so, I asked the next obvious question – “So what is a tension headache anyway?”

-Tension headaches are the most common type of headaches.
+Tension headaches are the most common type of headache.
 The pain can radiate from the neck, back, eyes, or other muscle groups in the body.
 Nearly everyone will have at least one tension headache in their lifetime.
 These headaches can be episodic or chronic; and can last from minutes to days or even months.
 However, a typical tension headache lasts 4-6 hours.
-Unfortunately for me, my tension headaches were of the chronic variety, and tended to last a couple of hours (but honestly felt like an eternity).
-During an episode, my head felt as if it was being squeezed in a vice.
+My tension headaches were of the chronic variety and tended to last a couple of hours though it felt like an eternity.
+During any standard episode, it felt as though my head were being squeezed in a vice.

 So I took my doctor’s advice, and over the years I have discovered that when it comes to effectively dealing with tension headaches, nothing beats a daily yoga practice.